DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 \subsection{System Architecture Overview}

-Figure~\ref{fig:architecture} presents the layered architecture of \system, which is designed to separate topology- and quality-dependent analysis from latency-critical runtime decisions.
-This separation allows \system to adapt to evolving hardware conditions while providing fast, predictable allocation for incoming workloads.
-At a high level, the system decomposes QVM functionality into four layers, each responsible for a distinct stage of abstraction and decision-making.
+Figure~\ref{fig:architecture} presents \system's layered architecture that separates topology- and quality-dependent analysis from latency-critical runtime decisions.
+This separation adapts to evolving hardware conditions while providing fast, predictable allocation for incoming workloads.
+At a high level, QVM functionality is decomposed into four layers of abstraction and decision-making.

-At the lowest level, the \emph{hardware abstraction layer} constructs a uniform representation of the underlying quantum processor.
-The \texttt{HardwareGraph} module extracts calibrated qubit and coupler properties, such as coherence times, readout errors, and two-qubit gate fidelities, from the backend calibration interface.
-These properties are encoded as a weighted graph, with vertices representing qubits and edges representing native couplers.
-By abstracting hardware as a graph parameterised by calibrated quality metrics, \system decouples all subsequent algorithms from backend-specific details and enables the same pipeline to operate across heterogeneous quantum processors.
+At the lowest level, the \texttt{HardwareGraph} module serves as the \emph{hardware abstraction layer}.
+It constructs a uniform representation of the underlying quantum processor and extracts calibrated qubit- and coupler-level properties from the backend calibration interface.
+These properties are encoded in a weighted graph, with vertices representing qubits, edges representing native couplers, edge weights representing two-qubit gate quality, and vertex attributes storing per-qubit properties such as readout error.

-Above this abstraction, \system performs \emph{offline region discovery}, an analysis stage amortised over each calibration cycle.
-At this stage, the system identifies candidate execution regions that are internally well-connected and externally weakly coupled, termed QVM atomic regions.
-The \texttt{CommunityDetector} applies modularity-based community detection to the weighted hardware graph, producing a set of densely connected subgraphs.
+Above this abstraction sits the \emph{offline region discovery stage}.
+Here, the \texttt{CommunityDetector} module applies modularity-based community detection to the weighted hardware graph, producing a set of densely connected subgraphs that serve as candidate QVM atomic regions.
 These candidate regions are then evaluated by the \texttt{RegionScorer} using multiple quality indicators, including internal gate fidelity and boundary weakness.
 Finally, the \texttt{RegionSelector} resolves overlaps and selects a non-overlapping subset, yielding a pool of pre-validated QVM regions annotated with quality scores.
-Because this process is executed offline, \system can employ computationally intensive analysis without affecting runtime latency.
+Because this computationally intensive analysis process runs offline per calibration cycle, it does not affect runtime latency and the cost is amortised over each calibration cycle.